We're here to help you with health tips

 Like a phoenix rising from the ashes, I picked myself up and dusted myself off.
 I went to my Weight Watcher meetings, I followed their plan, I counted my points, I tracked my food, and I began to walk in an effort to move more.
 Every week, I went to my meeting, I took my shoes off, I handed the receptionist my “little book of doom”, and stepped on the scale.
 Every week, I would see that number go down.
 Pretty soon the “little book of doom” just became a record of my progress, and the number became “feedback” rather than an indicator of my value.

 Somewhere in this process, my walking slowly became running.
-I remember watching the races and a young man, an emergency roof repair San Diego contractor, would run 3 miles non-stop with such confidence.
+I remember watching the races and a young man, a Los Angeles roofing and repair contractor, would run 3 miles non-stop with such confidence.
 I wanted to do that one day.
 Around the end of June 2008, I decided in my head, that I was going to become a runner!
 True to form, I decided that I, “Carla Shorts: Queen of Weight Watchers” was going to enter the Baltimore Half-Marathon.
 At the time, I could run about 3 miles without stopping and in my inexperienced mind there wasn’t that big of a difference between 3 miles and 13.1 miles…ya know?

 As it turns out, there is a huge fricken difference between 3 miles and 13.1, as evidenced by the loss of blood.
 My sister and I finished that race in 3:17.
 Looking back it was a miracle that we both didn’t chafe to death seeing as how we were dressed head to toe in cotton.
 That race fueled my fire for running.
 Since then I have run 24 races, including 5ks, 10k, half-marathons, and a full marathon.